Institute of Liver and Biliary Sciences: Specialties

 ILBS is an education which is focused on Liver and Biliary Sciences, however, Nephrology an important sister branch of the hospital.
 The various other specialties provided by the hospital are support based Oncology, and Cardiology, along with other liver related specialties like Pediatric Hepatology, Pulmonary Medicine, Renal Transplant, Urology and Radiology.
-In the coronavirus pandemic, the institute was the pioneer in starting convalescent plasma therapy for treating serious coronavirus patients in Delhi under the supervision of Dr Sarin.
+In the coronavirus pandemic, the institute was the pioneer in starting convalescent plasma therapy (an unproven and experimental procedure which is no longer recommended because of low benefit to harm ratio) for treating serious coronavirus patients in Delhi under the supervision of Dr Sarin.

 Rankings

-Institute of Liver & Biliary Sciences ranked 11th among medical colleges in India in 2020 by the National Institutional Ranking Framework medical ranking for 2020.
+Institute of Liver & Biliary Sciences ranked 34th among medical colleges in India in 2024 by the National Institutional Ranking Framework (NIRF) medical ranking.